opendocsg/opendoc-on-staff-work/index.md

 without the consent of the Ministry of Defence.

 Published as OpenDoc in 2019

-_Courtesy of [POINTER](https://www.mindef.gov.sg/oms/imindef/publications/pointer/index.html), Journal of the Singapore Armed Forces._
-_Original found [here](https://www.mindef.gov.sg/oms/imindef/publications/pointer/supplements/onstaffwork.html).
+_Original found at [POINTER](https://www.mindef.gov.sg/oms/imindef/publications/pointer/supplements/onstaffwork.html).
 Reproduced with Permission._